cheminfo/nmrium-docs/docs/20_1d-spectra/80-peaks/80-peaks.md

 NMRium can deconvolute the spectrum to analyze the shape of each peak.
 Every peak has a shape **Kind** — **Gaussian**, **Lorentzian**, or **pseudo-Voigt** (which mixes Gaussian and Lorentzian through the **mu** factor).
 Enable the **fwhm** (width) and **mu** columns from the panel settings (gear) to inspect the fitted values.

-Click **Optimize peaks** in the panel toolbar to fit the peak shapes to the experimental data.
+Three toolbar buttons drive this analysis.
+Zoom into the region of interest, then click **Optimize peaks** to fit the peak shapes to the experimental data.
+The fit runs on the peaks in the displayed region and is limited to **at most 4 peaks** at a time, so narrow the view before optimizing.
 Two display toggles then let you inspect the result:

-- **Show peaks sum** — the reconstructed trace (blue) obtained by summing all fitted peaks, overlaid on the experimental spectrum.
+- **Peaks sum** — the reconstructed trace (blue) obtained by summing all fitted peaks, overlaid on the experimental spectrum.
-- **Show peaks shapes** — the individual fitted peak shapes.
+- **Peaks shapes** — the individual fitted peak shapes.

 Comparing the reconstructed trace with the experimental spectrum shows how well the chosen shapes and the fitted **fwhm** / **mu** values reproduce the real signals.